eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

      - Number of new elements that will be allocated when more space is necessary.
      - ``UInt32``
      - 1

+.. _MessageMaxSize:

+Submessage Size Limit
+^^^^^^^^^^^^^^^^^^^^^

+While some submessages have a fixed size (for example, SequenceNumber), others have a variable size depending on the data they contain.
+Processing a submessage requires having a memory chunk large enough to contain a copy of the submessage data.
+That is easy to handle when dealing with fixed variable submessages, as size is known and memory can be allocated beforehand.
+For variable size submessages on the other hand, two different strategies can be used:

+    - Set a maximum size for the data container, which will be allocated beforehand during the participant's setup.
+      This avoids dynamic allocations during message communication.
+      However, any submessages with a larger payload than the defined maximum will not fit in, and will therefore be discarded.
+    - Do not set any maximum size for the data container, and instead allocate the required memory dynamically upon submessage arrival (according to the size declared on the submessage header).
+      This allows for any size of submessages, at the cost of dynamic allocations during message decoding.

 .. _mempol: